Frequently Asked Questions:

 A. LED Lamps, bulbs, and tubes: we stock the entire Philips Master LED and Megaman LED range of lamps, bulbs, and tubes.
 We also carry various other quality brands where we feel they add value to our porfolio - such as Sylvania and Toshiba lines, and quality Heathfield LED tubes which come with a 3yr warranty.
 LED Fittings: We can supply a large range of LED fittings range, including the best-selling Philips Coreline recess downlights, and FYT ceiling panels.
 Our range is constantly expanding with new products that meet out criteria of quality, durability, and lumen output.
 Please contact us at email@example.com if you would like to purchase any lighting solutions that you do not see listed.
 We can source almost any lighting product, and are a solutions-orientated business.
 If you need a product that you dont see on the website, call us.
 We'll find whatever you need at very competitive prices!

 Q. What is your returns policy

 A. Please see our Returns Policy here: Returns Policy.
 Goods can be returned to Novel Energy Lighting Ltd. at any time up to 30 days from receipt, please contact us at firstname.lastname@example.org to arrange return.
 Also, please see our Warranty Policy here: Warranty Policy.
-We guarantee most lamps and fittings for 3 years after purchase, underpinned by the manufacturers.
+We guarantee most lamps and fittings for the duration of the manufacturer's warranty.

 Q. What is Colour Temperature with LEDs, and how can I decide which white to go for?

 A. Please see our LED Guide for more details: LED Guide.
-LEDs come in a range of different white light tones, ranging from warm white (2,700K) to cool white (4,000K+).
+LEDs come in a range of different white light tones, ranging from warm white (2,700K) to daylight (6,000K+).

 Q. Do LEDs get hot?